BudgetSanta/top_n_tail/README.md

 # Top 'n' Tail :carrot:

-Extract lines from a file or from `stdin` specifying line indexes
+A CLI Utility to extract text from files or `stdin`

 # Usage